openstack/telemetry-specs/specs/kilo/hyper-v-disk-iops-metrics.rst

 HyperVInspector.
 The method will return a DiskIOPSStats object.

-The metric value will be fetched from Hyper-V VMs, located in the Msvm_AggregationMetricValue object (further refered to as metric object) associated with the VMs.
+The metric value will be fetched from Hyper-V VMs, located in the Msvm_AggregationMetricValue object (further referred to as metric object) associated with the VMs.
 The metric object's 'MetricDefinitionId' must be equal to the 'Id' of Msvm_AggregationMetricDefinition object having the Caption 'Average Normalized Disk Throughput'.